-WARNING!
-To maintain the integrity and safety of your boat, allow ONLY qualified personnel to perform maintenance on, or change, in any way, the: • Steering system • Steering system • Propulsion system • Engine control system • Fuel system • Environmental control system • Electrical system • Navigational system
+To maintain the integrity and safety of your boat, allow ONLY qualified personnel to perform maintenance on, or change, in any way, the:

+- Steering system

+- Propulsion system

+- Engine control system

+- Fuel system

+- Environmental control system

+- Electrical system

+- Navigational system

-- Failure to maintain your boat's systems (listed in the warning above) as designed could violate the laws in your jurisdiction and could expose you and other people to the danger of bodily injury or accidental death. - Follow the instructions provided in the Sport Boat Owner's Manual, this supplement, the engine owner's manual, and all accessory literature.
+- Failure to maintain your boat's systems (listed in the warning above) as designed could violate the laws in your jurisdiction and could expose you and other people to the danger of bodily injury or accidental death.

+- Follow the instructions provided in the Sport Boat Owner's Manual, this supplement, the engine owner's manual, and all accessory literature.

-Special Care For Moored Boats
+Special Care for Moored Boats

-- To help seal the hull bottom and reduce the possibility of gel coat blistering on moored boats, apply an epoxy barrier coating. - The barrier coating should be covered with several coats of anti-fouling paint. - Many states regulate the chemical content of bottom paints in order to meet environmental standards.
-Check with your local dealer about recommended bottom paints, and about the laws in effect in your area. - Whether moored in saltwater or freshwater, your boat will collect marine growth on its hull bottom. - This will detract from your boat's beauty, greatly affect its performance and may damage the gel coat. - Periodically haul your boat out of the water and scrub the hull bottom with a bristle brush and a solution of soap and water.
+- To help seal the hull bottom and reduce the chance of gel coat blistering while your boat is moored, apply an epoxy barrier coating. - The barrier coating should be covered with several coats of anti-fouling paint. - Many states regulate the chemical content of bottom paints in order to meet environmental standards.
+Check with your local dealer about recommended bottom paints, and about the laws in effect in your area. - Whether moored in saltwater or freshwater, your boat will collect marine growth on its hull bottom. - This will detract from your boat's beauty, greatly affect its performance, and may damage the gel coat. - Periodically haul your boat out of the water and scrub the hull bottom with a bristle brush and a solution of soap and water.